EvoDriveVLA: Evolving Driving VLA Models via Collaborative Perception-Planning Distillation: Experiments

-As illustrated in Tab.~\ref{tab:main}, our method achieves state-of-the-art performance across all three categories, significantly outperforming both traditional and LLM-based baselines by a substantial margin.
+We evaluate the open-loop trajectory planning performance on the nuScenes~\cite{caesar2020nuscenes} benchmark.
+Specifically, we compare our method against three categories of baselines: traditional~\cite{hu2022st, jiang2023vad, li2024ego, liao2025diffusiondrive, hu2021safe, khurana2022differentiable, li2025semi, hu2023planning}, LLM-based~\cite{tian2024drivevlm, wang2025omnidrive, fu2025orion, zhou2024embodied, han2025dme, mao2023gpt, zheng2024occworld,zhou2025opendrivevla}, and distillation-based~\cite{yu2025distilldrive, hegde2025distilling} approaches.
+As illustrated in Tab.~\ref{tab:main}, our method achieves the state of the art performance across all three categories, significantly outperforming both traditional and LLM-based baselines by a substantial margin.
 Compared to OpenDriveVLA, our method achieves significant performance gains: specifically, we improve L2 error and Collision rate by 21\% and 40\% under the ST-P3 setting, and by 22\% and 60\% under the UniAD protocol, respectively.
-Among knowledge distillation-based methods, only DiMA shows a marginal advantage in the collision metric under the UniAD evaluation protocol.
-Nevertheless, our approach remains significantly superior across all other evaluation dimension, achieving 9\% improvement in L2 error rate over it under the UniAD setting.